Rajdeep-991/Interactive_ChatBot_AI/README.md

 - Save your Google API Key in a file named Google_API_Key.txt.
 - Run the Python script.
 The chatbot will start listening for your voice input.
 - Speak to the chatbot and listen to its responses.
-- To exit the conversation, say "Bye", "Exit", "Quit", "bye", "exit", or "quit".
+- To exit the conversation, say any of the following: "Bye", "Exit", "Quit", "bye", "exit", or "quit".

 How It Works
 ------------